Spencer-M24/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?
+1. Q: What is the DOM?

+   A: The Dom stands for Document Object Model (application programming interface).
+Which represents the HTML elements of the webpage that you see.
+So, basically use the DOM when we interact with webpages to add content or even to remove and change content.

-2. What is an event?
+2. Q: What is an event?

+    A: The event is when the user views the webpage, Also when actions occurs, or a condition that is met.
+For example hoving over a picture in a gallery or is an event or scrolling down the page up and down on the website.
+So, in summary  an event is when a user interacts with a website.

-3. What is an event listener?
+3. Q: What is an event listener?

+    A: An event listener is where you run a block of code.
+When a user does an action like hovers over an  image then performs, a function.
+        It allows you to keep track of or montior html elements.
+When a user interacts, with them it performs functions.

-4. Why would we convert a NodeList into an Array?
+4. Q: Why would we convert a NodeList into an Array?

+    A: The Arrays has more methods simply.
+The node list does not have much or many options.
+In turn an Array has plenty of methods like forEach and map() and so on.

-5. What is a component?
+5. Q: What is a component?

+   A: Components are reusable peices of code, that can be used to build elements.
+So basiaclly its a reuseable set of logics and behvaiors and interfaces element.

 ### Git Set up